foudfou/sjail/README.md

 Sjail only supports these networking setups: shared interface or cloned loopback interface.

+The network setup is determined by the `interface` parameter in `sjail.conf`.

 ### Shared interface

+When the `interface` parameter doesn't start with `lo`, it's interpreted as external interface.

 Jails get IPs attached to the host's external interface and are in the same
 subnet: